Finschia/finschia-sdk/x/foundation/README.md

 simd tx foundation --help
 ```

-**Note:** Some commands must be signed by the foundation's authority, which
+**Note:** Some commands must be signed by the module's authority, which means
-means you cannot broadcast the message directly.
-The use of those commands is
+you cannot broadcast the message directly.
+The use of those commands is to make
-to make it easier to generate the messages by end users.
+it easier to generate the messages by end users.

 #### update-params